 Board Audit committee Remuneration committee Nomination committee

-Board attendance Scheduled Unscheduled Scheduled Unscheduled Scheduled Unscheduled Scheduled Unscheduled
+Board attendance Scheduled Unscheduled 3 Scheduled Unscheduled Scheduled Unscheduled Scheduled Unscheduled

 Total meetings 9 3 4 - 6 - 2 1

-Andrew Allner 9/9 3/3 - - 6/6 - 2/2 -
+Andrew Allner 1 9/9 3/3 6/6 - 2/2 -

-David Brown 9/9 3/3 - - - - - -
+David Brown 2 9/9 3/3 - -

-Patrick Butcher 9/9 3/3 - - - - - -
+Patrick Butcher 2 9/9 3/3 -

-Katherine Innes Ker 8/9 1/1 4/4 - 6/6 - 2/2 1/1
+Katherine Innes Ker 4 8/9 1/1 4/4 6/6 2/2 1/1

-Adrian Ewer 9/9 2/2 4/4 - 6/6 - 2/2 1/1
+Adrian Ewer 9/9 2/2 4/4 6/6 - 2/2 1/1

-Harry Holt 7/7 - 2/2 - 4/4 - 1/1 1/1
+Harry Holt 5 7/7 2/2 4/4 1/1 1/1

-Leanne Wood 7/7 - 2/2 - 4/4 - 1/1 1/1
+Leanne Wood 5 7/7 2/2 4/4 1/1 1/1

-Nick Horler 4/4 1/1 2/2 - 3/3 - 1/1 -
+Nick Horler 6 4/4 1/1 2/2 3/3 1/1

-1. The Chairman attends audit committee meetings by invitation as appropriate which are not included in the above attendance.
-The Chairman was not eligible to attend the unscheduled nomination committee meeting given this related to his own succession planning.
+- 1. The Chairman attends audit committee meetings by invitation as appropriate which are not included in the above attendance.
+The Chairman was not eligible to attend the unscheduled nomination committee meeting given this related to his own succession planning. - attend the unscheduled nomination committee meeting given this related to his own succession planning.

-The executive directors attend committee meetings by invitation as appropriate which are not included in the above attendance.

-3. Unscheduled Board meetings to discuss bus tenders and rail bids were held on 22 August 2017, 4 October 2017 and 12 March 2018.
-Two of these meetings were sub-committees of the Board and so not all non-executive directors were required to attend.

-Katherine Innes Ker was unable to attend one scheduled Board meeting due to a family bereavement.

-5. Harry Holt and Leanne Wood joined the Board as independent non-executive directors and members of the audit, remuneration and nomination committees with effect from 23 October 2017.

-6. Nick Horler retired as independent non-executive director and member of the audit, remuneration and nomination committees with effect from the conclusion of Go-Ahead's AGM on 2 November 2017.
+2. The executive directors attend committee meetings by invitation as appropriate which are not included in the above attendance. - 3.
+Unscheduled Board meetings to discuss bus tenders and rail bids were held on 22 August 2017, 4 October 2017 and 12 March 2018.
+Two of these meetings were sub-committees of the Board and so not all non-executive directors were required to attend. - 4.
+Katherine Innes Ker was unable to attend one scheduled Board meeting due to a family bereavement. - 5.
+Harry Holt and Leanne Wood joined the Board as independent non-executive directors and members of the audit, remuneration and nomination committees with effect from 23 October 2017. - 6.
+Nick Horler retired as independent non-executive director and member of the audit, remuneration and nomination committees with effect from the conclusion of Go-Ahead's AGM on 2 November 2017.